ayushmittal994-pixel/Accelerating_Digital/README.md

 - Public case-studies list and dynamic detail pages (routed by slug)
 - Hidden admin login (`/login`), not linked in navigation, protected by JWT
 - Admin dashboard with full CRUD for case studies and a draft/published toggle
-- Auto-generating breadcrumb and a github widget.
+- Auto-generating breadcrumb and a live visitor-location widget

 ## Project Structure